Agriculture (AGR) courses

 AGR 275 Forage Crop ProductionPrerequisite(s): AGR 103 or AGR 115.

-Prerequisite(s) 12 credit hours.
 This one-hour service learning component course incorporates community service with classroom instruction in agriculture.
 It provides a service learning experience, addressing the practice of citizenship and promoting awareness of and participation in public affairs.
-It includes 40 hours of service benefitting an external community organization, agency or public service provider.
+It includes 40 hours of service benefiting an external community organization, agency or public service provider.
 Approved service placements and assignments will vary depending on the specific course topic and learning objectives; a list of approved placements and assignments is available from the instructor and the Citizenship and Service Learning Office.
 The course may be repeated for up to three credit hours.

-AGR 297 Global Agriculture and Food ProductionPrerequisite(s): ENG 110, COM 115 and completion of 40 credit hours.
+AGR 297 Global Agriculture and Food SecurityPrerequisite(s): ENG 110, COM 115 and completion of 40 credit hours.

-This course presents an overview of various agriculture and food production systems around the world, including North America, South America, Asia, the European Union, the #Former Soviet Union, Oceania and Africa.
-Students will study these systems based on the cultural, political, economic and scientific factors that influence the countries' production abilities and consumer demands.
-Students must submit a portfolio in this course.
+This course presents an overview of various agriculture and food production systems around the world, including North America, South America, Asia, the European Union, the Former Soviet Union, Oceania and Africa.
+Students will study these systems based on the cultural, political, economic and scientific factors that influence the countries' food security status, production abilities and consumer demands.
 International/Intercultural component.
-Meets the capstone requirement for the AAS degrees in Enology, General Agriculture, General Technology and Viticulture.
+Meets the capstone requirement for the AS and AAS degrees in Enology, General Agriculture, General Technology and Viticulture.

 The Internship in agriculture is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 This Internship course gives students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.
 This course may be repeated for a total of six credit hours.